boazbk/tcs/lec_03_computation.md

 * We denote the output of $P$ on input $x$ by $P(x)$.

-* The _size_ of an AON circ program $P$ is the number of operator lines it contains plus the number of inputs.
-(The reader might note that this corresponds to our definition of the size of a circuit as the number of gates it contains plus the number of inputs.)
+* The _size_ of an AON circ program $P$ is the number of lines it contains.
+(The reader might note that this corresponds to our definition of the size of a circuit as the number of gates it contains.)

+Now that we formally specified AON-CIRC programs, we can define what it means for an AON-CIRC program $P$ to compute a function $f$:

 ::: {.definition title="Computing a function via AON-CIRC programs" #AONcircdef}
 Let $f:\{0,1\}^n \rightarrow\{0,1\}^m$, and $P$ be a valid AON-CIRC program with $n$ inputs and $m$ outputs.